 Although anyone can develop blood clots and subsequent pulmonary embolism, certain factors can increase your risk.

-We are at a higher risk if we or any of our family members have had venous blood clots or pulmonary embolism in the past.
+We are at a higher risk if our family members or we have had venous blood clots or pulmonary embolism.
 This may be due to inherited disorders that affect the blood, making it more prone to clot.

 In addition, some medical conditions and treatments put us at risk, such as: